 In case of a Win by either Team A or B you will get your 10 Euros from the “lay”-bet, less the amount of the “back”-bet (10 Euros “lay”-profit – 6.62 Euros “back”-loss = 3.38 Euros clear profit).

 In case of a Draw you will get your “back”-profit decreased by the “lay”-loss.
 (38.4 Euros “back”-profit – 35 Euros “lay”-loss = 3.4 Euros clean profit)

 Team A wins: 10 – 6.62 = 3.38

 Team B wins: 10 – 6.62 = 3.38

 Draw: -35 + 38.4 = 3.4

-As you can see you will not make a lot of money with every bet, but if you use this strategy more often you can of course yield some good profits.
-The only case in which you would lose your stake of 35 Euro is, if the game ends with a 0-0 draw.
+As you can see you will not make a substantial amount with every bet, but if you use this strategy more often, you can of course yield some good profits.
+The only case in which you would lose your stake of 35 Euros, is if the game ends with a 0-0 draw.

-But firstly, we minimized that risk by doing a profound research before the game(s) and secondly, statistically speaking only 6 out of 100 football games draw 0-0.
+But firstly, we minimise that risk by doing a profound research before the game(s) and secondly, statistically speaking, only 6 out of 100 football games draw 0-0.

-Hint: Place your “back”-bet on the Draw quickly after the first goal as the odd is the highest immediately after the goal.
-You can also keep your stake for the “lay”-bet small so in case of a 0-0 Draw your losses will be minor.
-If we catched your attention about this topic we recommend you to read our article about hedging in sportsbetting.
+Hint: Place your “back”-bet on the Draw quickly after the first goal as the odds are at their highest immediately after the goal.
+You can also keep your stake for the “lay”-bet small, so in case of a 0-0 Draw, your losses will be minimal.
+If we caught your attention with this topic, we recommend you read our article about hedging in sportsbetting.